Haleypeiris/HerbivoreSlimeGame/README.md

 ### Overview
 Created a video game using C++ and the SFML library to move a player around and collect food until the goal is reached.

-To run the game, download the zip file and run the `game.sln`
+To run the game, download the zip file and run the .exe file

 ### Acknowledgments